 Face the facts.
 A defect is going to happen.
 The goal, however, should be a focus on preventing the occurrence of defects, rather than improving and repairing the ones that occur.
 Seems counter intuitive, doesn’t it?
 Focusing on fixing your mistakes after the fact, instead of before they even happen is what leads to waste.

 In short: if it’s not needed, it shouldn’t be there.
-You don’t have to go alone into this cold dark night though, for solving the problem of waste might just be a solution away.
+You don’t have to go alone into this cold dark night though, for solving the problem of waste in manufacturing might just be a solution away.
+Visit our warehouse & distribution center page for more insight in how to optimize efficiencies in your warehouse or on your manufacturing floor.